 Students selecting a portfolio option should contact their graduate advisor.
-Students selecting a thesis option should file an application for thesis study, along with a statement of recommendation from the student's graduate advisor, in the Office of Dean of Education and Psychology.
+Students selecting a thesis option should file an application for thesis study, along with a statement of recommendation from the student's graduate advisor, in the Office of the Dean of the College of Education and Psychology.